mattywilson/OSINT-Tool/README.md

 Install Python from python.org (Python 3.7+)

-Navigate to this directory within CMD
+Navigate to this directory you have saved this within CMD

 Install the required library: pip install requests